 So, this autumn we’re launching our new Connect strand, which will offer free and accessible creative arts activity in residential care settings and sheltered housing.
 Over the next 6 months, we will be hosting a series of taster sessions, giving older people the opportunity to socialise whilst trying out creative activities such as dance, writing, music, ceramics and craft.
 We’re also working with The Core at Corby Cube and Hat Fair, an arts festival in Winchester, to create a Recycled Silent Movie.
 Created by groups of older people from both Corby and Winchester, the film will use archive footage of both towns and be screened alongside a live musical score performed by young musicians at The Core at Corby Cube in December.

 After the taster sessions on our Connect strand, we’re planning an even bigger project to develop and showcase the creative talent of older people in Corby.
-There will be further details of this in the early 2019, so please keep an eye on our website and join our e-newsletter for find out more.
-For those of you who aren’t connected to the internet, you find us in Corby Library from 10am to 1pm on the first Thursday of every month to find out about our plans.
+There will be further details of this in the early 2019, so please join our newsletter below to find out more.
+Or drop into our Open Access sessions at Corby Library from 10am to 1pm on the second Thursday of every month to find out about our plans and have a chat!

 Blog by Helen Willmott, Programme Director Made in Corby